As Yorkville continues to move forward with annexing land for data center projects, some roadwork will be required to make it all fit.

 City officials are considering an engineering agreement with EEI for $324,764.
 The city is expecting a federal grant to cover around $2 million of the total $3.5 million project.

-The city is also considering a $124,714 contract with R.A.S.
+The city also is considering a $124,714 contract with R.A.S.
 Lan Management, Co to help complete restoration work along the Rob Roy Drainage Ditch to improve its water draining efficiency.

 The work will take place from Route 34 to Galena Road.
-The construction work will include leveling the banks of the ditch, and installing drainage pipes where they are currently experiencing water drainage issues.
+The construction work will include leveling the banks of the ditch, and installing drainage pipes where they currently are experiencing water drainage issues.
 Workers will also seed the area to prevent future erosion of the ditch’s banks.